CCCwx/Teaching-Video-PPT-Generator/README.md

 # Allow LAN access
 python manage.py runserver 0.0.0.0:8000
 ```
-### API KEY Initilization
-1. For the OpenAI API, the users need to replace the API_KEY and ENDPOINT in the 'generate_script' function in pre_version/myapp/utils.py.
-2. For the IFLY-TECH API, the users need to replace the APP_ID and API_SECRET in the 'generate_ppt' views in pre_version/myapp/views.py.

 By following those step, our project should be deployed correctly on you devices and by clikcing the localhost, it will redirect to the generating teaching video & PPT pages as seen in the Project Screenshot part.